 Q: WHY IS MY CREDIT SCORE DIFFERENT THAN THE CREDIT SCORE MY LENDER PULLED?

 Why?
-Because there’s different algorithms, FICO scoring models that are used to assess you based on the type of credit you’re applying for.
+Because there’s different algorithms.
+FICO scoring models that are used to assess someone based on the type of credit they’re applying for.
 One scoring model is based off of say you are applying for a credit card that has a $3,000 limit.
 Another scoring model is basing your risk on your ability to pay back on a $300,000 home loan.
 Yes, it’s important to monitor your score.
 But the scoring and the score that you have when you look at those services, and when you apply for a mortgage are definitely going to be different.
 We don’t get paid based off the rate you get.
 Therefore what we want to do is to help you to get the best score possible so you can get the most out of your VA Home Loan Benefit.
 Give us a call when you are ready to make the move.